Easygor/OpenTalkOn-Android-Chat-API/README.md

 OpenTalkOn-Android-Chat-API
 ===============================

-You can make chatting application for FREE using Opentalkon API.<br>
+You can make chatting application using Opentalkon API.<br>
 Immediately try in 5 minutes!

 <p align="center">